 Q: Can staff (and faculty) anonymously vote our preferences for our preferred benefits or compensation cuts to prevent anyone having to be furloughed or laid off?

 A: This is not a situation where faculty or staff can vote.
 The ultimate decision is made by the HMC Board of Trustees.
-There will be a recommendation by cabinet and we are using the feedback we receive through questions in these meetings to help guide our recommendations.
+There will be a recommendation by the Cabinet and we are using the feedback we receive through questions in these meetings to help guide our recommendations.